e10-atp/Interactive-Lab-Hub/Lab 1/README.md

 ![Story Board](https://github.com/e10-atp/Interactive-Lab-Hub/blob/Fall2021/Lab%201/story.jpg)

 ## Act out the Interaction

 My first instinct was to use my phone because it had a built in vibration function, however it was simpler to prototype with a computer mouse taped to a pen.
+It made me think about how the phone just became our default interactive device.

 ## Costume the device